-Mullins-Sweatt and Widiger explain the purpose of the DSM as a complex relationship between "a matter of addressing a scientific interest in understanding and explaining psychopathology" and "to facilitate the practice of clinicians administering clinical care" (310).
-Although the authors of the DSM are concerned with the issue of stigmatization, it is not the primary concern in constructing the DSM.
-This, however, is most likely the primary concern of people with mental illness.
-How people with mental illness can take part in trying to alleviate this stigma will be discussed further in an upcoming section.
-The concern of people with mental illness should have an equally vital role in their representation as scientific and medical professionals "expertise" has because it brings the humanity of the issue to the attention of scientific, medical, and technical professionals.
+Although the authors of the DSM are often concerned with the issue of stigmatization, it is not the primary concern when constructing the DSM.
+This, however, is most likely the primary concern of people with mental illness because of its impact on their lives.
+How people with mental illness can take part in trying to alleviate this stigma will be discussed further in an upcoming section, but it is important to note that the concerns of people with mental illness should have equally vital roles in their representation as scientific and medical professionals "expertise" has because it brings humanity to the attention of scientific, medical, and technical professionals, who are seen as "experts" and given authority over people with mental illness.